Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- In 20 games this season (33.9%), Polanco has picked up an RBI, and in 10 of those games (16.9%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- In 34.9% of his games this year, Polanco has had at least one RBI.
+He's picked up more than one in 19.0% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.